 Store worms right to make them last

 - Get a breathable bait box to store worms for longer.
 There are many great bait boxes available.
 Check your local fishing supply store or go online.
 Personally, I have had great success keeping worms alive all season with the Frabill Habitat II bait box sold on Amazon.
 However, you don’t need anything special.
-A medium or small sized container will store worms for quite awhile.
+A medium or small sized container with dark sides will store worms for quite awhile.

 - Keep your bait box cool.
 Worms are sensitive to over heating.
 For the most active worms, place them in a refrigerator or cool location away from direct sunlight.